Kitware/vtk-book/VTKBook/12Chapter12.md

 **Overview of the Pipeline**

-**Figure 12-8** shows the design of the pipeline.
+{ref}`Figure 12-8 <Figure-12-8>` shows the design of the pipeline.
 This generic pipeline has been developed over the years in our laboratory and in the Brigham and Women's Hospital Surgical Planning Lab.
 We find that it produces reasonable models from segmented datasets.
 Do not be intimidated by the number of filters (twelve in all).
 Before we developed VTK, we did similar processing with a hodgepodge of programs all written with different interfaces.
 We used intermediate files to pass data from one filter to the next.
 The new pipeline, implemented in VTK, is more efficient in time and computing resources.

 We use the convention that user-specified variables are in capital letters.
 First we show the elements of the pipeline and subsequently show sample functions that extract 3D models of the frog's tissues.